 - Track your diet for a week or two to get an accurate reflection of how your doing on your nutrient intake and keep in mind that even though grains have nutrients in them they don’t have as many antioxidants as their leafy veggie counterparts.
 The vitamin and mineral content isn’t the only thing to gauge your nutrient intake on as it doesn’t measure everything in the foods we eat.
 How you feel is also a great indicator.

 Making changes to your breakfast and finding it’s not going as you had hoped?
-There could be underlying health issues affecting your digestion, energy levels and metabolism that I’m hereto help make sense of.
+There could be underlying health issues affecting your digestion, energy levels and metabolism.